 The binding of flow properties on ports to behavior parameters can be achieved in ways not dictated by SysML.
 One approach is to perform name and type matching.
 Another approach is to explicitly use binding relationships between the ports properties and behavior parameters or block properties.

-- direction : FlowDirection - Specifies if the property value is received from an external block (direction="in"), transmitted to an external Block (direction="out") or both (direction="inout").
-The meaning of the direction is reversed for conjugated ports.
+• direction: FlowDirectionKind [1] Specifies if the property value is received from an external block (direction="in"), transmitted to an external Block (direction="out") or both (direction="inout").